Rituxan

 TREATMENT EDUCATION

-What to Expect During Your Infusion
+What to Expect During Your Infusion or Injection

 - You can resume normal activities, though you may feel tired or need to rest.
 Drink water and eat a light meal to help with fatigue or nausea.